10 Best Beaches in Corfu, Greece

 Canal d’Amour in Sidari

-One of the best beaches in Sidari is Canal D’amour.
+One of the best beaches in Sidari is Canal D’Amour, also called Kanali Tou Erota (Love Channel in English).
 We knew this would be a crowded spot, especially since we were hitting it midday after spending an hour and a half at Porto Timoni/Pirate Beach.

-Canal d’Amour legend says that if you swim through it with your partner, you’ll be in love forever.
-As an engaged couple who were getting married a few months from the day we were here, we of course swam through it and got married in September 2021!
+Canal D’Amour legend says that if you swim through it with your partner, you’ll be in love forever.
+As an engaged couple who were getting married a few months from the day we were here, we had to swim through it!

 The rocks above and the teeny tiny beach below are often covered with people.
 The stairs down to the beach are pretty rickety and falling apart, so be cautious.